 How much will Hypnotherapy cost?

 We would need to meet first for an initial assessment.
-This will be approximately one and a half hours duration.
+This will last one hour.

 After the initial assessment we would normally meet once a week for a one hour session.